 The Rothschild family collections

 Many of the great Rothschild collections were dispersed on the death of their owners and divided between subsequent generations.
 Other passed out of the Rothschild family by inheritance.
 Much was given to museums and galleries.
 In England, Ferdinand gave to the British Museum the Waddesdon Bequest, his spectacular collection of Renaissance treasures.
 In France, Edmond de Rothschild (1845-1934) gave his collection of prints and artworks to the Louvre.
 Other members of the family either created their own museums, or left instruction that museums be established after their death, such Alphonse von Rothschild, or Beatrice Ephrussi (née de Rothschild) (1864-1934) who created what became the Musée Ephrussi Rothschild at her villa at St Jean Cap Ferrat.
-Many collections were dispersed in the tumult of war-torn Europe, looted from Rothschild residences during the 1930s and 1940s.
+Many collections were dispersed in the tumult of war-torn Europe, looted from Rothschild residences.

 Provenance research using the collections of The Rothschild Archive London